 The Bureau of Transportation Statistics' (BTS) Transportation Satellite Accounts (TSAs) shows:

 - the contribution of transportation to the economy, and

-- the use of transportation by industries.
+- the use of transportation by industries or sectors.

 The Bureau of Economic Analysis (BEA) provides this information for for-hire transportation.
 The TSAs re-organize BEA's data to include in-house and household transportation.

 (1) For-hire transportation services: air, rail, truck, passenger and ground transportation, pipeline, and other support services that transportation firms provide to industries and the public on a fee basis.

 (2) In-house transportation services: air, rail, truck, and water transportation services produced by nontransportation industries for their own use (e.g., grocery stores owning and operating their own trucks to move goods from distribution centers to retail locations).